kstenerud/dogma/dogma_v1.md

 These pseudo-types only place restrictions on the final realized value; they are still `number` types and behave like mathematical reals for all operations, with the destination invariant type (such as a [function](#functions) parameter's type) restricting what resulting values are allowed.

-**Note**: Unlike in the [`numbers`](#numbers) type, values that break a `number` invariant represent an erroneous condition.
-A value that breaks its invariant (e.g. 0.5 passed to a `sinteger` or `uinteger` parameter) results in no match for anything that depends on it, and ideally should cause a diagnostic in a codec implementation.
+**Note**: A value that breaks an invariant on a `number` (the singular `number` type, not the set `numbers` type) represents an erroneous condition.
+A value that breaks its `number` invariant (e.g. 0.5 passed to a `sinteger` or `uinteger` parameter) results in no match for anything that depends on it, and ideally should raise a diagnostic in any tool.

 #### Numbers